 Prices rose dramatically once we reached the Riviera Maya, and that was part of the reason we passed on taking tours there.

-Overall, we loved that we were able to take part in all kinds of activities throughout the country without enormously impacting our travel budget for Mexico.
+Overall, we loved that we were able to take part in all kinds of activities throughout the country without enormously impacting our Mexico travel budget.

-This category on our travel budget for Mexico includes more money than we would have preferred to spend, but we had several unexpected costs, as well as some random expenses like tips, bathroom fees, and mascara.
+This category on our travel budget for Mexico includes more money than we would have preferred to spend, but we had several unexpected costs, as well as some random expenses like tips, bathroom fees, small Mexico souvenirs, and mascara.

 Most notably, we had to buy a new camera charger in San Cristobal de las Casas for far more than it would have cost on Amazon, and we had to pay a bogus fee to exit Mexico.